DIMENSIONS (from 1988 Catalogue listings unless otherwise noted)

 The Outrage 18 offered impressive offshore capability, yet it was small enough and light enough to be easily trailered.
 The boat's shallow draft made it useful inshore, too, adding to its versatility.
 Although an open boat, it could also be fitted with a complete package of canvas, turning it into a very comfortable foul-weather cabin.
 The large bow compartment could accomodate over night sleeping, especially under the cozy forward shelter canvas.
 The Outrage 18 was a boat that could do almost anything!

 The Outrage model name has been associated with a number of different hull designs in the course of Boston Whaler's boat building.
 The original "Outrages" were the 19-foot and 21-foot hull mades from c.1970 until c.1978.
 Their hull form is quite different the Outrage 18.
 To add to the confusion, in 1990 the Outrage 18 was renamed the Outrage 19.
-The boat was then redesigned in 1991 and the hull color changed to white.
+The boat was then redesigned in 1991 and the hull color changed to white, becoming the 19-foot Outrage II.
 In 1996 a third model, the Outrage III, was introduced, and this variant was in production through at least 1998.

 Models of the 18-foot hull were also available from CPD in various configurations and trim.

 Owner experiences and testimonials will appear in a separate article.
-In the meantime, I invite you to read my own experience with a classic Outrage-18.
+In the meantime, I invite you to read my own experiences with a classic Outrage-18 and the later 19-foot Outrage-II.

 To Larry Goltz, who has provided me with a wealth of historical documents on this model, and to David Reid, whose fine Outrage and photographs appear here, I must extend my most sincere thanks.
 And to Tom Clark, thanks for the several corrections you suggested.